mmertama/FigmaQML/README.md

     * Do not use with Qt for MCU

  * **Qt for MCU**
     * The generated code is targeted for Qt for MCU.
+    * Available only for Linux (Qt for MCU requires Ubuntu 20.04)
  * **Static QML**
     * Turn off all dynamic code creation.
  * **Cyan background**